mother duck and ducklings

 • Source: www.brockholes.org

-• Info: Live streaming webcam showing waterbirds and waterfowl in Lancashire, England.
-The webcam is located at at the Brockholes Nature Reserve in the River Ribble floodplain.
+• Info: Live streaming webcam showing waterbirds and waterfowl AT Brockholes Nature Reserve in Lancashire, England.
+Brockholes Nature Reserve in an award winning reserve, on the site of an old quarry, on the River Ribble floodplain.

 More info: Brockholes Nature Reserve covers a 250 acre site and is situated in the flood-plain of the river Ribble.
 Originally a quarry extraction site it was bought by the Wildlife Trust for Lancashire and turned in to an area of key habitats such as pools, reedbeds and woodland.